No Child Left Behind Act: Negative effects for students with disabilities

-Legal journals have also commented on the incompatibility of IDEA and NCLB; some say the acts may never be reconciled with one another.
+Legal journals also commented on the incompatibility of IDEA and NCLB; some said the acts may never be reconciled with one another.
 They point out that an IEP is designed specifically for individual student achievement, which gives the rights to parents to ensure that the schools are following the necessary protocols of Free Appropriate Public Education (FAPE).
 They worry that not enough emphasis is being placed on the child's IEP with this setup.
 In Board of Education for Ottawa Township High School District 140 v.
 Spelling, two Illinois school districts and parents of disabled students challenged the legality of NCLB's testing requirements in light of IDEA's mandate to provide students with individualized education.
 Although students there were aligned with "proficiency" to state standards, students did not meet requirements of their IEP.
 Their parents feared that students were not given right to FAPE.
 The case questioned which better indicated progress: standardized test measures, or IEP measures?
 It concluded that since some students may never test on grade level, all students with disabilities should be given more options and accommodations with standardized testing than they currently receive.